Off-shell phase diagram of BPS black holes in AdS$_5$

-Following the above investigations, we continue to study the phase diagram of general black holes in AdS$_5$, as well as, cases resulting from taking the BPS limit, in the presence of four-derivative corrections to entropy and other charges coming from a modified action~\cite{Cassani_2022,Bobev_2022}.
+Following the above investigations, in this paper we study the phase diagram of general black holes in AdS$_5$, as well as, cases resulting from taking the BPS limit, in the presence of four-derivative corrections to entropy and other charges coming from a modified action~\cite{Cassani_2022,Bobev_2022}.
 Theories of quantum gravity at low energies are expected to be represented by an action with a universal two-derivative term, corrected by series of higher derivative terms.
 Investigating the effect of such corrections to black hole thermodynamics is important and may assist us in getting insights into the full UV complete theory\cite{Adams:2006sv,Arkani-Hamed:2006emk}.
-Several steps have been taken in this direction, with some recent ones focussing on higher derivative corrections to the thermodynamics of AdS black holes in minimal five-dimensional gauged supergravity~\cite{Baggio:2014hua,Bobev:2021qxx,Liu:2022sew,Melo:2020amq,Bobev:2020egg,Bobev:2021oku,Genolini:2021urf,Cassani_2022,Bobev_2022}.
+Several steps have been taken in this direction, with some recent ones focusing on higher derivative corrections to the thermodynamics of AdS black holes in minimal five-dimensional gauged supergravity~\cite{Baggio:2014hua,Bobev:2021qxx,Liu:2022sew,Melo:2020amq,Bobev:2020egg,Bobev:2021oku,Genolini:2021urf,Cassani_2022,Bobev_2022}.
 As mentioned above, much progress has been achieved by analysing the field theory partition function, which counts the microstates of the AdS black holes, in several different methods~\cite{Cabo-Bizet:2018ehj,Choi:2018hmj,Benini:2018ywd,Zaffaroni:2019dhb}, via superconformal index.
 The large $N$ expansion of the index should give us information about the higher derivative corrections to the two-derivative action, at least, order by order, though this is not easy\cite{Benini:2018ywd,Cabo-Bizet:2019eaf,ArabiArdehali:2019orz,Cabo-Bizet:2020nkr,Aharony:2021zkr,Cabo-Bizet:2018ehj,Choi:2018hmj,Kim:2019yrz,Cabo-Bizet:2019osg,Cassani:2021fyv,ArabiArdehali:2021nsx,GonzalezLezcano:2020yeb,Amariti:2021ubd,Ohmori_2022,Hosseini:2017mds}.
 We follow the recent approach of~\cite{Cassani_2022,Bobev_2022}, and consider their higher derivative corrected on-shell action to write an off-shell free energy of general non-supersymmetric black holes in AdS$_5$\cite{Chong:2005hr}.